-VIII.
 ACKNOWLEDGMENTS

-This work was supported by US DOE Contract Nos.
-DE-FG03-95ER54309 and DE-AC02-76CH03073, and by an NSF fellowship.
-The authors wish to thank M.A.
-Beer and W. Dorland for many useful discussions, for providing the massively parallel, electrostatic toroidal gyrofluid code that was the starting point of our calculations, and for help with the GS2 code.
+This work was supported by the U.S. Department of Energy under Grant No. DE-FG03-95ER54309 and Contract No. DE-AC02-76CH03073, and by a NSF fellowship.

+The authors wish to thank M. A. Beer and W. Dorland for many useful discussions, for providing the massively parallel, electrostatic toroidal gyrofluid code that was the starting point of our calculations, and for help with the GS2 code.
 They also thank M. Kotschenreuther for helpful discussions and for the use of his gyrokinetic GS2 code.
-Computer resources were provided by the National Energy Research Supercomputer Center, and by the

-Los Alamos Advanced Computing Lab, as part of the computational grand challenge Numerical Tokamak Turbulence Project.
+Computer resources were provided by the National Energy Research Supercomputer Center, and by the Los Alamos Advanced Computing Lab, as part of the computational grand challenge Numerical Tokamak Turbulence Project.